Vokerlee/assembler-x86-64-hacking/5.2. Hash-table's optimization/README.md

 ## Code optimization №3 (fail)

-The first functions here are our perpose to boost.
+The first functions here are our purpose to boost.
 It's easy to notice that out hash function owns `strlen` call.
-Let's try to optimize it with AVX2:
+We can get rig of it, but let's try to optimize it with AVX2 for the sake of interest:

 ```C++
 inline size_t fast_strlen(const char* str)